tamagui/tamagui/next.md

+- next seems to be extracting for server and web, but likely we can leave it off for server since the style should be identical

 - deprecate rnw-lite when we can after making sure all tests / animation drivers pass on rnw

 - imperative sheet